A setup for deep carving and powder skiing | 2023 Ski Gear Review | BLASTRACK, DALBELLO, MARKER | Masato Hirase

 These bindings are not available at test ride events, so there aren't many opportunities to try them out, but if you're physically fit, I'd definitely recommend them.
 However, bindings with lower release values, such as Squier and Griffon, are also very high quality, so I think it's best to choose one that suits your physical strength and speed range

-In addition to that, please let us know what you like about this binding, such as its design or other points.
+What else do you like about this binding, such as its design or special features?

 Masato Hirase